danieljwait/e2ee-messenger/Writeup/README.md

 > Yes, although it should be optional

 In question 1, Ethan says that accounts should be required for the program.
-This affirmed my expectations that accounts, and therefore accountability, are important for security-focused applications.
+This confirmed my expectations that accounts, and therefore accountability, are important for security-focused applications.

 For question 2, he said that – due to the small user base of the program – a friend system is not needed.
 For this reason, I will not prioritise this feature but will rather deem it a feature that could be added to the feature.